-

 February 12, 2025

-2025.02.12 U.S. sending nonviolent, "low-risk" migrants to Guantanamo, despite vow to detain "the worst" there - CBS
+2025.02.12 - Reported: U.S. sending nonviolent, "low-risk" migrants to Guantanamo, despite vow to detain "the worst" there - CBS

 CBS reported that the Trump administration is sending "low-risk," nonviolent noncitizen detainees who lack criminal records and have not been convicted of serious crimes to Guantánamo Bay.
-These "low-risk" detainees are being placed in the Migrant Operations Center, which has historically been used to house asylum-seekers who had been intercepted at sea before reaching the United States.
+These "low-risk" detainees are being placed in the Migrant Operations Center, which has historically been used to house asylum-seekers who had been intercepted at sea before reaching the U.S.

 View Document -